realworldocaml/book/en/variables-and-functions.md

 <note> <title> Why don't variables vary?  </title>

-One source confusion for people new to functional langauges is the fact that variables are typically immutable.
+One source of confusion for people new to functional langauges is the fact that variables are typically immutable.
 This seems pretty surprising even on linguistic terms.
 Isn't the whole point of a variable that it can vary?